Whistleblower Rights and Protections

 - The U.S. Commodity Futures Trading Commission’s (CFTC) whistleblower program, also established by the Dodd-Frank Act, provides monetary incentives to individuals who report possible violations of the Commodity Exchange Act.

 - The Motor Vehicle Safety Whistleblower Act was passed by Congress in 2015 in response to a series of deadly automotive defects and auto industry coverups.

 These whistleblower programs contain provisions that protect the privacy and confidentiality of whistleblowers while providing anti-retaliation protections that prohibit employers from lashing out at employees who report wrongdoing.

 What is the False Claims Act (FCA)?

-The False Claims Act (FCA) – also called the Qui Tam statute – is a federal law that was first established by Congress in 1863, allowing everyday citizens the authority to file a lawsuit on behalf of the United States when they believe an individual or company is defrauding the government.
+The False Claims Act (FCA) – also called the Qui Tam statute – is a federal law that was first established by Congress in 1863, authorizing everyday citizens to file lawsuits on behalf of the United States when they believe an individual or company is defrauding the government.

-Those who choose to come forward and report the wrongdoing through an FCA lawsuit, better known as “whistleblowers,” are entitled to between 15 and 30 percent of the amount recovered by the government due to the “qui tam” provision of the FCA.
+Under the “qui tam” provision of the FCA, those who choose to come forward and report the wrongdoing through an FCA lawsuit are entitled to between 15 and 30 percent of the amount recovered by the government in a settlement with or judgment against the defendant/s.

-Although originally coined the “Lincoln Law” due to its beginnings in the Civil War Era, the FCA works to not only protect those who “blow the whistle” on the misconduct, but also ensures that they are compensated for their time and effort.
+Although originally coined the “Lincoln Law” due to its beginnings in the Civil War Era, the FCA works to not only protect those who “blow the whistle” on misconduct, it also ensures that they are compensated for their time and effort.